mycsHQ/crypt-aws-kms/README.md

 mycs-kms decrypt dataToEncrypt ~/fileToEncrypt
 ```
 > files have to begin with "./", "/" or "~/"
+> data strings have to be base64 encrypted

 <a name="createKey"></a>
 ### [create-key](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/KMS.html#createKey-property "createKey aws docu")